 The orchestra was a sole musician, who did a great job on his own!
 All of the hit songs from the film were included in the show, including Holding out for a Hero, Let's hear it for the Boy, and obviously, Footloose itself.
 All the cast had great voices, especially the main characters of Ren and Ariel - Hannah Price, who plays Ariel, has the most amazing voice, with a fantastic range.
 And special mention to Joanna Sawyer, who plays Rusty, who also has an incredible singing voice.

 The performance made multi-use of the large props, which was good as it was not distracting, and they blended in well.
 The story was very well acted out, and I will say again, the voices were great!

 Also, the dancing was marvellous, especially with all the fast songs - it must be exhausting keeping up!
 The performance kept our attention right to the end, and the final song - a medley of all of the big songs from the show - had everybody up on their feet dancing.
 I would definitely recommend seeing this show - we loved it!

-Footloose continues at Tyne Theatre & Opera House until Saturday 16th July and there are still a few tickets available here.
+Footloose continues at Tyne Theatre & Opera House until Saturday 16th July.

 Disclosure - we received complimentary tickets in return for an honest review.